jp-chl/66DaysOfGo/challenge/week01/day02/README.md

 }
 ```

-If you run it several times, normally it'll print `end...` without waiting for `myFunc` function, and sometimes it would print a number.
+If you run it several times, normally it'll print `end...` without waiting for `myFunc` function, and sometimes it might print a number.

 ```bash
 go run goroutines.go